Peter Kortvel // PMM & GTM

 For the dev/tech persona we stayed clear and to the point – capabilities, tech differentiation, integration options, simplicity.

 For the industry ops persona we focused on the jobs-to-be-done of each industry and use case – airlines, logistics, post & parcel, retail.
-We didn't just sell the technology.
 We mapped the problems we solve in each industry and the real workflows we improve.

 What shipped